Figure skating at the Olympic Games: Qualifying

 Skaters of ISU-member countries who have participated in the World senior championships that have taken place the year before the Winter Games are eligible to accumulate points to qualify to compete at the Olympics.
-Skaters, pair teams, and ice dancing couples are eligible to enter and participate in the Olympics only if they have reached the applicable combined total elements score, as established for the European Championships or Four Continents Championships.
-The scores must be earned during an ISU-recognized international competition held during the same season as the Games or during the immediately preceding season.
+Skaters, pair teams, and ice dance couples are eligible to enter and participate in the Olympics only if they have reached the applicable combined total elements score, as established for the European Championships or Four Continents Championships.
+The scores must be earned in an ISU-recognized international competition held in the same season as the Games or in the immediately preceding season.
 However, the ISU-member country that is hosting the Games has the right to enter one competitor "per concerned discipline(s) as additional entry(ies)" only if the "concerned Skater(s)/Pair/Couple" have earned the minimum total elements score for the Winter Games.
-Skaters participating in the Olympics through the host country's allocated quota can compete in individual events only, not in the team event.
+Skaters participating in the Olympics through the host country's allocated quota can compete only in individual events, not in the team event.
 The host country can choose not to send competitors to the figure skating events at the Olympics; for example, in 1994, Norway sent no skaters to Lillehammer, despite being the host country.

-ISU-member countries with skaters who have earned entries must inform the ISU, if possible, how many skaters and teams are eligible to compete at the Olympics after the senior World Championships and qualifying competition, whichever applies, but before a specified date.
+ISU-member countries with skaters who have earned entries must, if possible, inform the ISU how many skaters and teams are eligible to compete at the Olympics after the senior World Championships and the qualifying competition, whichever applies, but before a specified date.
 The unfilled entries will be filled by eligible member countries.
 The ISU publishes a list of the "set and stand-by entries" before a specified date, but after the senior World Championships and qualifying competitions for the Olympics, whichever applies.
 The ISU confirms in writing the quota places allotted to each NOC, and the NOCs have two weeks to accept them.